Why is my Pond Water Black? Guide to Clearing Black Water Problems (updated)

 4) Black Algae or Fungus Growth

-A final possible cause, although a very rare one in ponds, is the growth of black algae (cyanobacteria) or rare types of fungus.
+A final possible cause, although a very rare one in ponds, is the growth of black algae (sometimes called cyanobacteria) or rare types of fungus.
 This is potentially the most damaging cause of black pond water, but assuming your pond is in mostly good condition, it’s unlikely to be the case.
 If you suspect you have black algae growth, it can be removed with similar treatments as regular green algae with good results.

 Is black water dangerous to koi and goldfish?

-The color (tannin) which often causes water to change appearance may not be directly dangerous to pond fish, but the underlying cause most certainly can be!
+The color (tannins) which often cause water to change appearance may not be directly dangerous to pond fish, but the underlying cause most certainly can be!
 Both goldfish and koi thrive in stable water conditions and can quickly suffer if water quality declines.
-Ponds with fish should be well aerated, have good water filtration, and be properly maintained and cleaned to stop waste building over the year.
+Ponds with fish should be well aerated, have good water filtration, and be properly maintained and cleaned to stop waste from building over the year.
 As the most common cause of black water is low quality conditions causing bacteria to die off, oxygen to decrease, and sludge to increase, it’s a problem that can seriously harm or even kill pond fish if left untreated.

 Overuse of chemical treatments, medicines, and even water dyes can also place stress on pond fish even if the ingredients are mostly “natural” in nature.
 Many will leave residue in the pond long after they have been used, and this can cause gradual problems with water quality over time.